laserpants/code-overload/README.md

 Functional programming favors construction over mutation, and we think of a program more as a series of transformations.
 Thus, an important tool in functional programming is function composition, i.e., the process of applying one function to the output of another.
 To obtain the result of a computation, an expression is reduced until it is in *normal form* — the state in which it is fully evaluated.

+Example, normal form:

+    1
+    \x -> (x + 1)        -- an anonymous function that takes a value x, and returns x + 1

+Not normal form:

+    1 + 2                -- evaluates to 3
+    "he" ++ "llo"        -- (++ denotes string concatenation) can be reduced to "hello" (\x -> (x + 1)) 4    -- here, the function is applied to the value 4, hence this expression evaluates to 5

+Examples borrowed from here: http://stackoverflow.com/questions/6872898/haskell-what-is-weak-head-normal-form

 For someone who comes from an imperative language background, programming in pure functional style can require a change in perspective.

 #### Pure functions